George Abbot School is located on a pleasant site on the north-eastern side of Guildford, within 25 miles of London.

 There have been regular of building projects over the years at George Abbot School including an Upper School Information Centre, a Sports Hall built in conjunction with Surrey County Cricket Club, the Wilson Building (used for teaching by the English Faculty) and the Performing Arts and Sixth Form Centre accommodation.
 In addition, there has been considerable investment in the school's ICT systems and infrastructure.
 An Arts/Gallery Information Centre, Mac Suite, photo/dark room/studio, Sculpture Garden and a new Performing Arts block with additional Sixth Form accommodation have also been completed in recent years, and our new astro pitch was opened in 2014.

 The school is extremely well resourced to deliver high quality teaching and learning.

 For further information about the school please view our school website, or see our 'General Information 2016-17' document uploaded to the Eteach website.

 We are a collaborative Multi Academy Trust (MAT) built on partnership and thriving on local schools working together.
 Our aim is to offer the best schools to our communities, delivering outstanding education to every child.
-Athena-GEP was set up by local schools to develop a MAT that sets high aspirations and goals for every school in the partnership.
+Learning Partners was set up by local schools to develop a MAT that sets high aspirations and goals for every school in the partnership.

 Please click here to view our Trust Career Page